HannaKoo/ParsersTartu/Stanza_use.md

 See the conllu output by double clicking the file in Files sidebar of Colab.
 You can also download the file on your own computer and open it in a text editor or Excel (how? import?).
 It is a conventional tsv (tab separated values) text file.

+If you are completely new to the topic, you can simply copy a short example using copy and paste and open it in Excel.

 Alternatively run one of these.
 They show the actual tabs, unlike the Colab editor:

 ```python